-We developed a custom web admin panel that allows admins of different levels to remotely control, debug and configure thousands of connected charging stations.
+We developed a custom web admin panel for the cloud platform for EV charging management.
+It allows admins of different levels to remotely control, debug and configure thousands of connected charging stations.
 In addition, it provides custom reports of charging sessions for billing and allows flexible permission management.

 To address this task, we proposed an approach of creating a permissions list that could be separately assigned to different level users directly from the cloud web application.

 While refining this feature, we reused user management features from the ACS we developed earlier to avoid code duplication and cut delivery times.

 Addressing the task of future scalability of the platform in the EV market, we faced two significant technical difficulties while developing a universal firmware:

 In addition, a protocol must be specified for each parameter to receive data.
 Suppose the temperature sensors operate via various protocols such as the i2c or Modbus.
 In that case, choosing a protocol should be configurable to ensure the flexibility needed for further scaling by connecting different hardware.